FarhanYaseen/resource-api/README.md

-# Task Management API
+# Resource Management API

-A RESTful API built with TypeScript, Express, and PostgreSQL for managing tasks.
+A RESTful API built with TypeScript, Express, and PostgreSQL for managing Resource.
 This project includes Docker containerization, automated deployment, and a CI/CD pipeline.

 ## Features

-- RESTful API endpoints for CRUD operations on tasks
+- RESTful API endpoints for CRUD operations on Resource
-- PostgreSQL database with TypeORM
+- PostgreSQL database with Sequelize
 - Input validation using Joi
 - Docker containerization with Docker Compose
 - Environment-based configuration